planetfederal/geogig-py/doc/source/index.rst

-.. geogit-py documentation documentation master file, created by sphinx-quickstart on Wed Jan 22 08:25:33 2014.
+.. geogig-py documentation documentation master file, created by sphinx-quickstart on Wed Jan 22 08:25:33 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to geogit-py documentation's documentation!
+Welcome to geogig-py documentation's documentation!
 ===================================================

 Contents: